How to Grow and Maintain Limelight Green Hydrangeas

 • Site and sun – Limelight's sunlight and planting site preferences vary with geography.
 In northern climates, it excels in full-sun settings with eight hours of sun each day.
 In southern climates, a site with full morning sun and afternoon protection yields the best show of flowers and leaves.

 • Soil – Excellent drainage is crucial to keep Limelight's roots healthy and free from rot.
 In areas with heavy clay soils, amend your site before planting.
 Lilly Miller Garden Gypsum helps loosen compacted soil, improve water penetration and drainage, and correct soil conditions to allow for better root growth.
-Pennington UltraGreen Plant Starter with Vitamin B1 at planting reduces transplant shock, too.
+Pennington Plant Starter with micronutrients at planting helps transplants thrive, too.

 • Water – Unlike water-demanding hydrangeas, Limelight tolerates drought once it gets established, but regular watering keeps flowers and leaves at peak.
 Water thoroughly and deeply when you water, then allow the soil to dry slightly before watering again.
 Never leave Limelight with overly soggy soil.